AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/DuplicateInShop.png)
 ###### _Figure 24 - Duplicated item present in shop inventory_

-In the 1.00 release, network packets are processed in a tight loop with no timing mechanism.
+In the 1.00 release, the game logic for item handling operates in a tight loop with no timing mechanism.
 This significantly increases the difficulty of executing the item duplication glitch, which relies on frame perfect input.
-Item duplication is significantly more viable in versions 1.02 and later where network packets are processed in the main loop at a more consistent 20 FPS.
+Item duplication is significantly more viable in versions 1.02 and later where item handling logic occurs the main loop at a more consistent 20 FPS.
 The use of the item duplication glitch indicates the run was either performed on a later version or other tools were used to facilitate executing the glitch.

 ## Inconsistent Music Playback